TDodgeCo/adonis-box/README.md

 While SSH'd into the box, type `mysql -u root -p`.
 You'll be prompted for the password.

+#####IMPORTANT:
+You will still need to install the MySQL providers for adonis.
+Once you've done that, Adonis-Box is configured to work with the standard environment variables found in your `.env` file.
+You'll just need to change the database to `MySQL`.

 #### Redis

 Port: `6379`

+#####IMPORTANT:
+You will steel need to install the Redis providers for Adonis.
+Once you've done that, Adonis-Box is configured to work with Redis right away.

 ### Coming Soon